• Skip to primary navigation

 How to make this Gluten Free Beef Stew

-First things first, in order to make this dutch oven beef stew, you'll need a dutch oven or an oven-proof dish or pot that's big enough.
-I used a 7.25 Quarts/6.7L/28cm dutch oven from Le Creuset, but any dutch oven from any company will work.
+First things first, in order to make this Dutch oven beef stew, you'll need a Dutch oven or an oven-proof dish or pot that's big enough.
+I used a 6.7L Dutch oven from Le Creuset but any Dutch oven from any company will work.

 You'll first want to cut your chuck roast into large pieces, sprinkle the salt and pepper all over it and let it sit at room temperature for a good 30-60 minutes.